Nonminimal solutions to the Ginzburg-Landau equations on surfaces

 \section{Introduction}

 Ginzburg--Landau theory is one of the oldest gauge theoretic models of spontaneous symmetry breaking through the Higgs mechanism.
-The theory can be summarized briefly as follows: Let $(X, g)$ be an $N$-dimensional, closed, oriented, Riemannian manifold whose Riemannian volume form we denote by $\vol_g$, and fix a Hermitian line bundle $(\cL, h)$ over $X$ and two positive coupling constants $\tau, \kappa \in \rl_+$.
-We follow the physicists' convention that $h$ is complex linear in the second entry.
+The theory in dimension two can be summarized briefly as follows: Let $\left( \Sigma, g \right)$ be a closed, oriented, Riemannian surface whose volume form we denote by $\vol_g$.
+Fix a Hermitian line bundle $\left( \cL, h \right)$ over $\Sigma$ and a positive coupling constant $\tau \in \rl_+$.
+We follow the convention of physicists in that $h$ is complex linear in the second entry.
 For each smooth unitary connection $\nabla$ and smooth section $\upphi$ the \emph{Ginzburg--Landau energy} is given by

-The $\kappa = \kappa_{\mathrm{c}} \eqdef \tfrac{1}{\sqrt{2}}$ case is called the \emph{critically coupled} case, as it separates theories that are qualitatively different both mathematically and physically (Type I/II superconductors).

 The (classical) Ginzburg--Landau theory is the variational theory of the Ginzburg--Landau energy \eqref{eq:gle}.
 The corresponding Euler--Lagrange equations, called the \emph{Ginzburg--Landau equations}, are